 Want to learn more?
 The museum’s exhibits offer hands-on learning experiences for children along with a more in-depth look at the county’s history and people.
 The museum also hosts a variety of temporary and traveling exhibits.
-Check our news, events, and social media pages for updates.
+Check our news, Calendar of Events, Outreach, and social media pages for updates.

 Additionally, the museum has rotating exhibits in several off-site locations (see our Outreach section) and administers the Reliance Tipple, a historic structure used for sorting and loading coal onto railroad cars.